X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have evaluated the X-ray response of the fully depleted, p-channel SiSeRO-CCD using $^{55}$Fe and $^{241}$Am radiation sources.
-The $^{55}$Fe measurement probes near-surface interactions and provides a direct characterization of the detector’s energy resolution at 5.9~keV.
-For single-pixel events, we measure an energy resolution of $54 \pm 0.9$~eV ($14.6 \pm 0.24~e^{-}$) for the Mn $K_{\alpha}$ emission line, demonstrating that the SiSeRO amplifier preserves the intrinsic charge resolution of the CCD while operating in a multi-sample non-destructive readout mode.

-Measurements with the $^{241}$Am source extend this characterization to higher-energy photons that interact throughout the 725~$\mu$m fully depleted substrate.
-The reconstruction of spectral features between 9--26~keV, together with the observation of the 59.5~keV $\gamma$ emission, confirms efficient charge transport and collection across the full detector volume.
-This interpretation is further supported by the muon-derived diffusion calibration, which demonstrates a consistent relationship between transverse charge spread and nominal interaction depth across the fully depleted sensor.
+The $^{55}$Fe measurement provides a direct characterization of the detector energy resolution at 5.9~keV, yielding $54 \pm 0.9$~eV ($14.6 \pm 0.24~e^{-}$) for single-pixel events and demonstrating that the SiSeRO amplifier preserves the intrinsic charge resolution of the CCD while operating in a multi-sample non-destructive readout mode.
+Measurements with the $^{241}$Am source extend this validation to higher-energy photons that interact throughout the 725~$\mu$m fully depleted substrate, while the muon-derived diffusion calibration is consistent with efficient charge transport throughout the detector bulk.

-Together, these measurements demonstrate that the SiSeRO-CCD achieves sub-electron charge sensitivity and efficient charge collection in a thick, fully depleted silicon detector.
-This combination enables high-fidelity X-ray spectroscopy across a broad energy range while maintaining sensitivity to faint signals, making the device a strong candidate for next-generation astronomical instruments, including the Habitable Worlds Observatory and other space-based detectors.
+Taken together, these results show that the SiSeRO-CCD combines sub-electron charge sensitivity with a thick, fully depleted silicon detection volume, enabling low-noise charge measurement with efficient bulk transport and collection.
+These properties support the broad-range X-ray response demonstrated here and are well matched to the requirements of optical and near-infrared observations in future ground- and space-based instruments.
+In this context, SiSeRO provides a path toward astronomical imagers that achieve photon-counting sensitivity while operating at higher readout speeds than conventional floating-gate non-destructive architectures.